 - Loss of a leaving group to give a new C-C pi bond.

 The E1cB mechanism is not very commonly encountered in introductory organic chemistry, but when it is observed, expect to see several of these characteristics:

 - The presence of an electron-withdrawing group which helps to stabilize an intermediate anion

 - A relatively poor leaving group (which will slow down the second step)

 Note 1.
 We never consider F(–) as a leaving group for SN2 reactions, but under certain conditions it can be a leaving group in various types of substitution and elimination reactions.
 One example is in nucleophilic aromatic substitution, another example of a mechanism that proceeds through a relatively stable anion.

 1. How might we determine that some reactions follow an E1cB mechanism versus an E2 mechanism?
 How do you know the difference?

 That is a great question.

 These studies always begin with experimental observations, followed by applied curiosity.
-For example, consider the reaction below.[Note] We might naively begin by considering this an E2 reaction.
+For example, consider the reaction below.[See reference 9] We might naively begin by considering this an E2 reaction.
 After all, there’s a strong base, a leaving group (bad though it may be) and the stereochemistry of the C-H and C-OH bonds are capable of being anti to each other.

 E2, right?
 However, it turns out that if you run this reaction in a deuterated solvent, and stop it halfway, you end up with a lot of this: